-There are a few options when it comes to introducing concentrates in your joints.
-You can put them inside or outside.
+There are a few options when it comes to twaxing a joint.
+You can put concentrates on the inside or outside of the joint.
 You’ll want to have some dabbing tools on hand to manipulate the concentrate.
 Of course, there are some waxes that are sticky and pliable enough to be ideal for twisting around the joint.
 And there’s some budder/waxes too brittle for anything but breaking up and sprinkling inside.
 If you have a snap-and-pull consistency, that’s ideal for inside OR outside.

 Putting concentrates in the joint is of course the easiest route.
 Put the paper down, and have some ground buds ready.
 Take your concentrate and use a lighter and dabbing tool as required to melt the concentrate to where you can spread it.
 Like putting icing on a long piece of bread, spread a little line of the concentrate from the top to the bottom of the rolling paper.
 Now sprinkle your buds on top as normal, and roll it up.
 Ideally you’ll get a hit of concentrate with every puff, and the joint looks pretty normal from the outside.
 You can, of course, sprinkle in shatter without heating it, or sprinkle chunks in as wax, but taking a moment to heat things up and spread the concentrate will provide a smoother, more even smoke.
 You can also take a pliable, sappy concentrate and twist a little snake, putting the small tube in the middle of the joint.